AlejandroNQ/SNAKE_AI/README.md

 ## The game:
 The game itself is somewhere between the classical [Snake](https://en.wikipedia.org/wiki/Snake_(video_game_genre)) game we all know and love and the even older [Blockade](https://en.wikipedia.org/wiki/Blockade_(video_game)) (or the better known 1982 [Tron](https://en.wikipedia.org/wiki/Tron_(video_game)) Light Cycles).
 It combines the best of both worlds.
 With Blockade's PvP gameplay and Snake's growing mechanics it's a fun competitive game yet simple as can be.

-The code for the game itself won't be avaliable anytime in the near future but
+The code for the game itself won't be avaliable anytime in the near future but documentation for the gameplay is avaliable here

 ## The API:
 The goal is to make this a avaliable for anyone interested regardless of their coding experience, for that very reason we use a [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) web API, meaning (among other things), that it can be accessed from anywhere.
 The main goal with this aproach is to make it language independent, which is also why data is always handled in [JSON](https://en.wikipedia.org/wiki/JSON).

-All relevant aspects of the game are stored in a JSON file with the following structure:
+All aspects of the game you may be concerned about are stored in a JSON file with the following structure:

 ```javascript
 data = {